tooth2/Route-Planner/astar/README.md

 # A* Search

 ## Background
-A* algorithm is very similar to other search algorithms you may have seen before, such as  breadth-first search, , except for the additional step of computing a heuristic and using that heuristic (in addition to the cost) to find the next node.
-Following pseudocode shows the complete algorithm in a single function:
+A* algorithm is very similar to other search algorithms, such as  breadth-first search, except for the additional step of computing a heuristic and using that heuristic (in addition to the cost) to find the next node.
+Following is the pseudocode function:

 **Search( grid, initial_point, goal_point )**:
 1. Initialize an empty list of open nodes.